- promoting attendance and reducing absence

 Additional workforce capacity will be needed to provide a range of additional support to help with recovery work.
 The Scottish Government has made additional funding available to local authorities for the recruitment of additional teachers and other staff to support COVID-19 recovery.
 Local authorities should ensure that these resources are used appropriately to bring additionality into the system to support young people to compensate for any loss of learning suffered since the start of the pandemic.

 Local authorities and headteachers, working in close partnership with unions and staff, are best placed to make judgements about how to make best use of available workforce capacity safely and effectively.
 Many of these decisions will be based on agreements reached within Local Negotiation Committees for Teachers (LNCTs) or local Scottish Joint Council arrangements.
 This section sets out some high level expectations to ensure consistency, and some information on national initiatives to support local authorities in these efforts.

 Schools may require additional staffing and the flexibility to deploy staff appropriately over the current school year to best support children and young people whose progress with learning has been impeded during lockdown, as well as to bring much needed resilience to the education system at this time (e.g. to cover for staff absence).

-Additionally, should a locality move into Protection Level 4, there may be additional strain on workforce capacity, for example as a result of fit notes for those in the shielding group or increased requirements for self-isolation, in the event of a deterioration in the situation with the pandemic.
+Additionally, depending on the protection level in place, there may be additional strain on workforce capacity, for example as a result of fit notes for those in the shielding group or increased requirements for self-isolation, in the event of a deterioration in the situation with the pandemic.
 The need for additional capacity in the teaching workforce should be considered in order to deal with such impacts.